vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/aws_s3_remove_fullaccess_authenticatedusers/README.md

 ### Applicable Rule

 ##### Rule ID:
-5c8c26617a550e1fb6560c69
+5c8c26567a550e1fb6560c5d

 ##### Rule Name:
-The S3 bucket policy allows unrestricted access
+S3 bucket should not give full access to all authenticated users

 ## Getting Started

 ### Prerequisites

-The provided AWS credential must have access to `s3:PutBucketPublicAccessBlock`.
+The provided AWS credential must have access to `s3:GetBucketAcl` and `s3:PutBucketAcl`

 You may find the latest example policy file [here](minimum_policy.json)